AM311/Cybersecurity_Report/home.md

 # DEMO Activity Report

 ## Scenario
-This cybersecurity laboratory activity requires the installation and the configuration of some virtual machines, as better explained below.
+This cybersecurity laboratory activity requires the installation and the configuration of some virtual machines, as better explained below:

+ - 2 VMs running Windows Serve

+Just for reference, the **VirtualBox** virtualizator has been used for completing this activity.

 ## Goal
 The main goal of this cybersecurity laboratory activity is to gain access to the credentials of a domain administrator account.